CBD Frequently Asked Questions

 What is the difference between CBDfx and other Vape Additives on the market?

-CBDfx is the only CBD brand production solely in a an FDA registered pharmaceutical lab facility, formulated by compound pharmacists and bioengineers.
+CBDfx is the only CBD brand production solely in an FDA registered pharmaceutical lab facility, formulated by compound pharmacists and bioengineers.

 Why is CBDfx sometimes more expensive than other CBD liquids?

+The short answer is in the quality.
 The cost of materials, formulation, testing, production, and oversight in a pharmaceutical facility and to that quality level is often costlier.
 We stand behind our products and to ensure that we only use the best possible methods of production.

 Why don’t you source your Hemp from within Colorado, California, or Oregon?